-A case-control study is a type of medical research investigation often used to help determine the cause of a disease, particularly when investigating a disease outbreak or a rare condition.
+A case-control study is a type of medical research investigation often used to help determine the cause of a disease, particularly when investigating a disease outbreak or rare condition.

-A case-control study is retrospective - the researchers look back at data collected in the past, enabling them to test whether a particular outcome can be linked back to a suspected risk factor.
+They are usually retrospective, meaning that the researchers look at past data to test whether a particular outcome can be linked back to a suspected risk factor and prevent further outbreaks.

 Relatively quick and easy

 Case-control studies are usually based on past data, so all of the necessary information is readily available, making them quick to carry out.
 Scientists can analyze existing data to look at health events that have already happened and risk factors that have already been observed.

 A retrospective case-control study does not require scientists to wait and see what happens in a trial over a period of days, weeks, or years.